 The trial might move forward and might not.

-The drug can be approved for use.
+The study medicine may be approved for use.

 You can access results of the research.

 Obtaining the results of your trial will depend upon the study sponsor and the research site.
 Bear in mind that trial results can take some time to be available.
 Though you may have completed your participation in a clinical trial, that trial may still be ongoing for the other volunteers.
 And while some trials are completed in a week, others take several years.